Yahweasel/libav.js/README.md

  * webcodecs, webcodecs-avf: Designed to serve as a demuxer/muxer for codecs supported by WebCodecs.
 Pairs well with [libavjs-webcodecs-bridge](https://github.com/Yahweasel/libavjs-webcodecs-bridge).
-   Includes codecs for Opus, FLAC, wav, and VP8.
-Includes *parsers* (but not codecs) for AAC, VP9, AV1, H.264, and H.265.
+   Includes codecs for Opus, FLAC, and wav.
+Includes *parsers* (but not codecs) for AAC, VP8, VP9, AV1, H.264, and H.265.
 Includes the ogg, WebM, MP4, FLAC, and wav formats.
 This means that it can demux files including, e.g., H.264, but cannot decode the frames.
 If your WebCodecs supports H.264, you can then use it to decode. `-avf` additionally includes audio and video filters.

  * vp8-opus, vp8-opus-avf: VP8 and Opus in WebM (or ogg). `-avf` additionally
    includes audio and video filters.